How to Find a Business Internship Abroad

 a multinational computer company that needed an extra hand building a marketing database.

-I certainly had my share of luck, and the world has changed a lot in the last 10 years, but it has mostly changed in ways that make it easier for college students to land business internships abroad.
+I certainly had my share of luck, and the world has changed a lot over the previous 20 years, but it mostly has changed in ways that make it easier for college students to land business internships abroad.
 A few practical tips:

 internships in their own offices or even help connect you with their members.
 Start searching at American Chambers of Commerce Abroad worldwide directories.